michaelruocco/idv-context/README.md

 #### Running JMeter tests

-This command should be ru
+This command should be run from the parent project directory and requires the service to be up and running, which can be done using either the bootRun or composeUp gradle tasks described above.

 ```sh
 mkdir -p app/spring/build/reports/jmeter/html;